ebuchman/blog/content/posts/bitcoin.md

 and paid out massive bonuses to the architects of the collapse.
 Bitcoin draws its life force as much from a more left-wing tradition of open-source collectivism and Institutional economics as it does from say the Austrian or Chicago schools.
-Bitcoin is as much Elinor Ostrom as it is Friedrich Hayek!
+Bitcoin is as much Elinor Ostrom as it is Friedrich Hayek.
 That is to say, [Bitcoin is for Progressives][bitcoin-progressives].

-## Monetary Institutions
+## The Root of All Evil

 Like any monetary institution, Bitcoin is designed to nurture a kind of *trust* among the members of the society it serves.
 But it does so in a very different way from the